Thengai Srinivasan: Career

 Srinivasan's first feature film was the mystery thriller Oru Viral in 1965.
 The film, which saw him playing a detective, was a financial success.
 Srinivasan was, however, supposed to make his feature film debut in Iravum Pagalum (1965) that marked the acting debut of Jaishankar, but was dropped after distributors raised concerns about two newcomers being featured in the lead roles.
 He and Jaishankar nonetheless would become close friends later and Srinivasan was featured in almost 80 per cent of Jaishankar's early films.

-Srinivasan mostly enacted the role of a comedian or a sidekick.
+For the most part, Srinivasan enacted the role of a comedian or a sidekick.
 Notable roles in his subsequent career include that of a fake Swami and that of an idealistic industrialist in the cult comedy films Kasethan Kadavulada and Thillu Mullu, respectively.
 In 2013, Forbes India included his performance in Thillu Mullu, along with that of Rajinikanth in the same film, in its list of the "25 Greatest Acting Performances of Indian Cinema".
 Srinivasan also played antagonistic roles; one of which was that of a blackmailing photographer in S. P. Muthuraman's Mayangukiral Oru Maadhu.

 He played the lead in Vaali's play Sri Krishna Vijayam, which was later made into a feature film named Kaliyuga Kannan.
-The makers originally intended to cast Sivaji Ganesan in the role, but Ganesan, being impressed by Srinivasan's performance in the play, suggested that Srinivasan may be retained for the film version.
+The makers originally intended to cast Sivaji Ganesan in the role, but Ganesan, being impressed by Srinivasan's performance in the play, suggested that Srinivasan should be retained for the film version.
 Kaliyuga Kannan went on to become a high commercial success and is considered one of Srinivasan's most notable films.
 Other films featuring Srinivasan in the lead role were Nandri Karangal, Sri Ramajayam, Porter Ponnusami and Adukku Malli, which was a box office success.
 In 1987, Srinivasan produced the film Krishnan Vandhaan with Sivaji Ganesan in the lead.
 The film did not fare well and got him into deep financial trouble.